seanbone/WaterSim/README.md

 **Note on portability**: `MeshExporter::MeshExporter` uses the function [`mkdir`](http://pubs.opengroup.org/onlinepubs/009695399/functions/mkdir.html) to ensure the target directory exists.
 Should this cause issues on non-POSIX systems, the call can be safely removed from `MeshExporter.cpp` as long as the folder exists.

+## Viewing meshes

+The exported meshes can of course be imported to other 3D software (Blender, Maya), or it can be previewed with the executable `ViewMesh`.
+This will open a single file with a simple libigl window.
+The source for this file is `3d/viewmesh.cpp`.

 # 2D simulation